Share On Social!

 Everyone in America deserves to live within a 10-mile walk of a park.

-Sadly, Latino kids tend to lack safe, accessible places to play, which prevents them from getting the physical activity they need for healthy minds and bodies.
+Latino kids, in particular, tend to lack safe, accessible places to play, which prevents them from getting the physical activity they need for healthy minds and bodies.

 That’s why the Trust for Public Land created the ParkScore.